-The financial statements provide an overview of the Commission's income and expenditure for 2022.
-The Commission reports a deficit for the year of f,49,770 (2021: Surplus f,82,557).
+The financial statements provide an overview of the Commission's income and expenditure for 2023.
+The Commission reports a surplus for the year of \pounds 145,312 (2022: Deficit \pounds 49,770).

 GOING CONCERN

 The Commissioners have reviewed the Company's forecasts and projections and have a reasonable expectation that the Commission has adequate resources to continue in operational existence for the foreseeable future.
 The Commissioners therefore continue to adopt the going concern basis in preparing the Commission's financial statements and there are no material uncertainties that lead to significant doubt upon the Commission's ability to continue as a going concern.